 Are reproduction cartridges safe to use?

 - Reproduction cartridges can work, but they might not function as well as real ones.
-Certain clock events may or may not occur, for example.
+Certain clock events may or may not occur.

 Where can I buy authentic N64 games?

-- Purchase from reputable sellers or trusted online platforms specializing in retro games.
+- Purchase from reputable sellers or trusted websites specializing in retro games.
 Always ask questions if something looks off.